 10—Talk from a Biblical worldview.
 A worldview is the framework from which we understand and make sense of the world.
 So what does God’s word say about these things that are going on around us.
 The natural disasters and the terrible things people do to other people is all about the decay of God’s creation due to sin.
 What is our response to be in these situations?
 What does God’s word say?
 Does God’s word have something to say about the issues that we face in our world today: marriage, abortion, caring for the aged, education, national borders.
 What principles does God want us to live by?
 These are good things to talk about with our older kids in light of current events.

 Christians are to be in this world, but not of it.
-To my thinking that means we should be aware of what is going on around us, but we aren’t to be the same – we are to have different way of thinking and different ways of acting.
-One way we can help grow that in our kids is by letting them see the news, but always helping them to process and interpret it.
+To my thinking that means we should be aware of what is going on around us, but we aren’t to be the same – we aren’t to respond the same, we aren’t to be motivated by the same motivations.
+We are to have a different way of thinking and different ways of acting.